 - Stir-fry with vegetable cooking spray or a small amount of flavored oil.

-- Marinate for flavor and juiciness, with juice, wine-flavored vinegar or fat-free dressing instead of oil-based marinades.
+- Marinate for flavor and juiciness with 100% fruit juice, flavored vinegar or reduced-fat dressing.

 - Season meats with herbs and spices (other than salt) to boost flavor and cut back on fat and salt at the same time.
 Rub herbs and spices onto pork before grilling, broiling or roasting.